Temporal Bragg Gratings: Broadband Reconfigurable Parametric Amplifiers: Results

-Figure~\ref{Fig:Res5} investigates the extreme sub-Bragg modulation regime, where the modulation frequency is a small fraction of the Bragg frequency (\(\omega_{\text{m}} = 0.1\omega_{\text{B}}\) and \(0.2\omega_{\text{B}}\)).
-This regime reveals a significant transition in the system's behavior: while discrete, frequency-specific amplification peaks persist, a new broadband gain continuum emerges at high frequencies (\(\gtrsim \omega_{\text{B}}\)), particularly for the smallest modulation frequency (\(\omega_{\text{m}} = 0.1\omega_{\text{B}}\)).
+Figure~\ref{Fig:Res5} investigates the extreme sub-Bragg modulation regime, where the modulation frequency is a small fraction of the Bragg frequency (\(f_{\text{m}} = 0.1f_{\text{B}}\) and \(0.2f_{\text{B}}\)).
+This regime reveals a significant transition in the system's behavior: while discrete, frequency-specific amplification peaks persist, a new broadband gain continuum emerges at high frequencies (\(\gtrsim f_{\text{B}}\)), particularly for the smallest modulation frequency (\(f_{\text{m}} = 0.1f_{\text{B}}\)).

-\textit{Persistence of Discrete Amplification with Strong Modulation:} As shown in Fig.~\ref{Fig:Res5a}, discrete amplification peaks are still generated at frequencies directly linked to the modulation (e.g., \(f \approx 12\) THz for \(\omega_{\text{m}} = 0.2\omega_{\text{B}}\) and \(f \approx 559\) THz for \(\omega_{\text{m}} = 0.1\omega_{\text{B}}\)).
+\textit{Persistence of Discrete Amplification with Strong Modulation:} As shown in Fig.~\ref{Fig:Res5a}, discrete amplification peaks are still generated at frequencies directly linked to the modulation (e.g., \(f \approx 12\) THz for \(f_{\text{m}} = 0.2f_{\text{B}}\) and \(f \approx 559\) THz for \(f_{\text{m}} = 0.1f_{\text{B}}\)).
 Achieving substantial gain at these discrete peaks requires exceptionally strong modulation amplitudes (\(\delta_{\text{H}} = 0.2\) to \(0.4\)), consistent with the reduced parametric coupling efficiency in the deep sub-Bragg regime.

-The spatial distributions confirm the amplification physics for these discrete peaks: For the 12 THz peak (\(\omega_{\text{m}}=0.2\omega_{\text{B}}\), Fig.~\ref{Fig:Res5b}-\ref{Fig:Res5d}): The electric field (b) shows growth, the power flow (c) increases, and the energy density (d) localizes, confirming parametric gain.
-For the 559 THz peak (\(\omega_{\text{m}}=0.1\omega_{\text{B}}\), Fig.~\ref{Fig:Res5e}-\ref{Fig:Res5g}): Similar characteristics of field growth (e), positive power flux (f), and localized energy (g) are observed.
+The spatial distributions confirm the amplification physics for these discrete peaks: For the 12 THz peak (\(f_{\text{m}}=0.2f_{\text{B}}\), Figs.~\ref{Fig:Res5b}-\ref{Fig:Res5d}): The electric field (b) shows growth, the power flow (c) increases, and the energy density (d) localizes, confirming parametric gain.
+For the 559 THz peak (\(f_{\text{m}}=0.1f_{\text{B}}\), Figs.~\ref{Fig:Res5e}-\ref{Fig:Res5g}): Similar characteristics of field growth (e), positive power flux (f), and localized energy (g) are observed.

 \textit{Multi-Phase-Matching as the Origin of the Broadband High-Frequency Gain}: The most significant feature in Fig.~\ref{Fig:Res5a} is the appearance of a broad, continuous band of gain at high frequencies.
-This broadband effect is not due to a single parametric process but results from multiple non-degenerate four-wave mixing processes that become simultaneously phase-matched when the modulation frequency \(\omega_{\text{m}}\) is very small.
+This broadband effect is not due to a single parametric process but results from multiple non-degenerate four-wave mixing processes that become simultaneously phase-matched when the modulation frequency is very small.

 Physically, for a small modulation wavenumber \(K = \omega_{\text{m}} n_g / c\), the phase-matching condition for parametric amplification can be approximated as